Home Compare BZU.MI vs TEMN.SW

 Buzzi S.p.A. vs Temenos: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Buzzi S.p.A carrying a narrow edge on valuation.
-Temenos still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Buzzi S.p.A holds the cleaner structural position, with the lead spread across growth and valuation.
+Temenos still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Temenos, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Buzzi S.p.A, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.